 Things to do in Chesterton, Cambridgeshire

-The small town and parish of Chesterton is almost overshadowed by its better-known neighbour, Cambridge, which is just 1¼ miles to the south west.
+The small town of Chesterton is almost overshadowed by its better-known neighbour, Cambridge, which is just 1¼ miles to the south-west.

 It is situated on the north bank of the River Cam amidst glorious Cambridgeshire scenery.